jborean93/PowerShell-OpenAuthenticode/docs/en-US/Add-OpenAuthenticodeSignature.md

 The simplest way to get a certificate is to use the [Get-PfxCertificate cmdlet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-pfxcertificate?view=powershell-7.3) which works on both Windows and non-Windows hosts.
 It is also possible to get a code signing certificate through the `Cert:\` provider alongside the `-CodeSigningCert` parameter on Windows.
 The certificate must have the Key Usage of `Digital Signature (80)` and Enhanced Key Usage `Code Signing (1.3.6.1.5.5.7.3.3)` for it to be used with Authenticode.
+The certificate must also use the RSA or ECDSA key algorithm for it to be used, other algorithms are not implemented.
 While it should be signed by a trusted CA authority for it to be validated normally, it is not a requirement to sign the file.

 See [about_AuthenticodeProviders](./about_AuthenticodeProviders.md) for more information about what providers are currently supported.